 - Don’t overmix the dough; just mix until it barely comes together.

-- I like to chill the dough for about 20 minutes to keep the butter rubbed into the flour as cold as possible, which is the key to getting that perfectly flaky texture.
+- Chill the dough for about 20 minutes to keep the butter rubbed into the flour as cold as possible, which is the key to getting that perfectly flaky texture.

 - The dough will be slightly sticky, so don’t forget to dust your counter with a little flour before shaping it to prevent sticking.